 \subsection{\bf The converse side}

-The converse side is to show probabilistic stability with safety is (weakly) necessary to probabilistic reach-avoid-stay specifications.
-Considering our core target is to show the sufficiency, we only convey the main idea and skip the proofs in this subsection due to the space limitation.
+The converse side is intended to show probabilistic stability with safety is necessary to probabilistic reach-avoid-stay specifications.
+Unfortunately, due to the diffusion effects and the concept of weak solutions, probabilistic reach-avoid-stay specifications, other than reach-avoid-stay with probability one, may fail to be related to probabilistic stability with safety guarantees w.r.t. some subset of the target set.
+Considering our core target is to show the sufficiency, we convey the main idea and show the proofs in Appendix.

 Throughout this subsection, we suppose that $\init,\Gamma\subseteq\dd$ and $\sys$ satisfies a reach-avoid-stay specification $(\init,\Gamma, U, p)$.
 We first make a quick judgement that there exists a probability-$p$ invariant compact subset of $\Gamma$. \begin{lem} Suppose that $\Gamma$ is compact and $\init$ is nonempty.
 If $\sys$ satisfies a reach-avoid-stay specification $(\init, \Gamma, U, p)$ with $p\in(0,1]$, then the set